vascol/blog-frontend/README.md

 ## Present:

-User registration, login/
+- User registration, login
-Writing and editing a post, with the possibility of uploading a img/ Deleting profile, posts, comments/
+- Writing and editing a post, with the possibility of uploading a img
+- Deleting profile, posts, comments
-Commenting on posts/
+- Commenting on posts
-Search by tags/
+- Search by tags
-Global post search/
+- Global post search
-Sorting posts by date, popularity, "My posts"/
+- Sorting posts by date, popularity, "My posts"

 Version 1.0 no adaptive mobile.